 Failure to abide by or complete any sanction shall be considered an additional violation of the Community Standards.
-For Title IX violations, the University will take specific steps to prevent reoccurrences of any harassment and to correct discriminatory effects on the complainant and others, if appropriate.

-*NOTE: It is very important that students read their decision letter.
+*NOTE: It is very important that students read their outcome letter.
 The instructions and expectations for any required sanctions should be clearly outlined by the Hearing Officer or Board.
 It is the responsibility of students to know their deadlines and complete their sanctions on time (or request an extension).
 If you have any questions, your best bet is to contact the Hearing Officer or Board Moderator directly.

 Please reference your letter for specific community service requirements.
 Often there is also a reflection paper to be completed with the service.
 Generally, the service must be done either at an approved site off campus or through an approved office on campus.
 Contact your Hearing Officer or Board Moderator for approval prior to participating in service.
 Failing to receive prior approval may lead to the hours not being counted as complete.
 Approved off campus sites are non-profit organizations such as places of worship, community centers, soup kitchens, shelters, etc.

 For opportunities both on-campus and off-campus, the following individuals are great resources: